Day Trip in Ottawa (Byward, Chinatown, House of Targ)

 Our friend Mandy saw some cool hoodies on sale that she wanted to buy but couldn’t make up her mind!
 This is truly a shopper’s paradise, offering just about anything you are looking for.

-As of 2019, celebrations have been happening here for 193 years such as the Maple Sugar Celebration or Canada Day.
+As of 2019, celebrations have been happening here for 193 years, such as the Maple Sugar Celebration or Canada Day.

-If you are a night owl, you will find many cafes, specialty food shops, restaurants and pubs with late hours to keep you busy and entertained.
+If you are a night owl, you will find many cafes, specialty food shops, restaurants, and pubs with late hours to keep you busy and entertained.

-Map of the Byward Market Parking
+Map of the Byward Market Parking, Day Trip in Ottawa

 Chinatown

-Chinatown in Ottawa
+Chinatown, day trip in Ottawa

 The location of Chinatown is along Somerset Street west of downtown Ottawa and runs from Bay Street (east) to Rochester St. (west).
-The signs for Chinatown continue along Somerset to Preston Street and many restaurants can be found further west.
+The signs for Chinatown continue along Somerset to Preston Street, and many restaurants can be found further west.
 Originally named Somerset Heights, it became known as Chinatown in 2005.

 The House of Targ